 Paul Lee is of counsel to the firm and former Chair of the firm’s Banking Group.
 He has extensive experience in the banking industry as a corporate lawyer, both as a general counsel and in private practice, as well as experience in the public sector with leading bank supervisory agencies.
-Mr. Lee is ranked by Chambers Global (2017) and Chambers USA (2017) as a Senior Statesman in Financial Services Regulation: Banking (Compliance).
+Mr. Lee is ranked by Chambers Global (2018) as a Senior Statesman in Banking & Finance: Mainly Regulatory with clients complimenting him on his “deep knowledge and expertise in the banking industry,” and “excellent judgement on supervisory issues.”
+Chambers USA (2017) also ranks him as a Senior Statesman in Financial Services Regulation: Banking (Compliance).
 Mr. Lee is also recognized by The Legal 500 USA (2017) as a leading lawyer in Financial Services: Regulatory and as a member of The Legal 500 Hall of Fame.
 Mr. Lee has also been recognized as Lawyer of the Year in Financial Services Regulation Law by Best Lawyers New York City (2017) and as a Thought Leader for Banking by Who’s Who Legal 2017.

 Prior to joining Debevoise, Mr. Lee was Executive Senior Vice President and General Counsel of HSBC USA Inc., where he served as the senior legal officer in the United States advising senior management in the United States and London on legal, regulatory and compliance matters.